fazlearefin/ubuntu-dev-machine-setup/README.md

 ## Pull Requests and Forks

 You are more than welcome to send any pull requests.
-However, the interntion of this repo is to suit my development needs.
+However, the intention of this repo is to suit my development needs.
 So it might be better if you *fork* this repo instead for your own needs and personalization.

 ## Donations